cipherlogs/uhugrid/README.md

 # UHU GRID
-Creative layouts like masonry (Pinterest style) and mosaic are used all over the web.
+Creative layouts like Masonry (Pinterest style) and Mosaic are used all over the web.

-**UHUGRID** is a new alternative
+**UHUGRID** is the best solution alternative if

++ Each card contains little to no inner content
++ The number of cards is dynamic, unknown or might change in the future
++ You want the layout to be future-proof, so you never worry about code.

+Because of the above limitations, cards bound by their content dimension.
-It is fast and it offers something none of the above could offer.
+That's why it can do something none of the others could.
-**It generates items that are visually appealing** by using aspect ratios that are suited best for the available free space.
+**It generates visually appealing cards** by using aspect ratios suited best for the current screen size and the available free space.

+Unlike other solutions where the dimension of each card determined by its content, UHUGrid has the luxury to generate what's aesthetic and good looking dimensions.

-Named *UHU* because of its default behaviour.
-Glue all items together and don't waste any free space.
+Named *UHU* because of its default behavior. *Glue all items together and don't waste free space.*
-Everytime you refresh the page or request a layout change, a new layout will be generated even if the screen size stays the same.
+Every time you refresh the page or request a layout change, a new layout will be generated even if the screen size stays the same.

 <br>